 Residential staff are with students throughout the evening in the residence halls and available to the students for the entire program period.
-They provide near peer mentoring and ensure student health, safety and welfare.
-We pride ourselves on Pre-College residential staff and thier training.
+They provide near-peer mentoring and ensure student health, safety and welfare.
+We pride ourselves on Pre-College residential staff and their training.
 We build a cohesive and well-prepared team through an intensive week-long residential staff safety curriculum provided by UConn’s: Division of Public Safety (police, fire, and emergency medical services), Student Health Services, Office of Diversity and Equity, The Rainbow Center, Office of Residential Life, Conference Services, and mandated reporter training provided by the Connecticut Department of Children and Families.

 Do I need to have health insurance to attend Pre-College Summer at UConn?

-Yes, you must be covered by a health insurance policy in order to attend Pre-College Summer at UConn.
+Yes, you must be covered by a health insurance policy in order to attend Pre-College Summer @ UConn.
 Your health insurance should also cover prescription medications.
 In addition, your parent/guardian/family member must complete and submit a UConn Summer Program Health History Form.
 The form contains your health insurance information, contact information for your family physician, your emergency family contact information, and any medical issues your family considers relevant and any allergies (especially allergies to food and medicine) you may have.

 Do I need to complete and submit any forms or letters of recommendation in order to be accepted into Pre-College Summer at UConn?